ios-dev-ucdavis/course-website/pages/syllabus/README.md

 ~~Late submission will be granted upon request.
 If you wish to use extension, please email  [instructor](mailto:ybyan@ucdavis.edu) *before the original deadline* with title `[ECS 198F 003] Assignment{NUMBER} Extension Request` (replace the {NUMBER} with actual assignment number), just in case the email get filtered out.
 Please also include your roaster name and SID, so we can log the information correctly.~~

 We will grant **at most 3 days**.
-For example, the last day to submit and push to your repository hosted on the GitHub is Monday 11:59 pm if the original deadline is Thursday 11:59 pm.
+For example, the last day to submit and push to your repository hosted on the GitHub is Sunday 11:59 pm if the original deadline is Thursday 11:59 pm.
 For late submission penalty, please see below.

 ### Late Submission Penalty